tom-troughton/monzo-data-pipeline/README.md

 # Monzo ETL Pipeline

 A Python ETL pipeline for extracting transaction data from Monzo's API and loading it into a SQLite database stored in an S3 bucket, with logging to S3.
+The pipeline is hosted on AWS Lambda and automated using Eventbridge.
+The AWS Lambda function is created from a Docker container image.

 ## Overview

+- Data stored in SQLite database in S3 for cost effectiveness
-- Fetch transaction data from the Monzo API using OAuth2 authentication
+- Transactions data is fetched using Monzo API
 - MonzoAPIClient provides interface with Monzo API
 - MonzoTokenManager automates API token management
-- Transform and load the data into a SQLite database
+- Data is loaded into SQLite database and transformed
-- Upload database backups to S3
+- Database is uploaded back to S3
-- Log pipeline operations both locally and to S3
+- Pipeline operations are logged and stored in S3

 ## Pipeline flowchart

-    B --> C[Load data into SQLite database]
-    C --> D[Upload database to S3]
-    D --> E[Log operations locally and to S3]

 ```mermaid
 graph TD;